-Architects play a crucial role in addressing both the causes and effects of climate change through the design of the built environment.
-Innovative design thinking is key to producing architecture that meets human needs for both function and delight, adapts to climate change projections, continues to support the health and wellbeing of inhabitants despite natural and human-caused disasters, and minimizes contributions to further climate change through greenhouse gas emissions.
-Preparing today's architecture students to envision and create a climate adaptive, resilient, and carbon-neutral future must be an essential component and driving force for design discourse.
+causes and effects of climate change through the design of the built environment.
+Innovative design thinking is key to producing architecture that meets human needs for both function and delight, adapts AIA COTE Top Ten for Students, offered this year in to climate change projections, continues to support the health and well being of inhabitants despite 2030.
+The program challenges students, working natural and human-caused disasters, and minimizes contributions to further climate change through greenhouse gas emissions.
+Preparing today's natural systems, and technology to provide architecture students to envision and create a climate adaptive, resilient, and carbon-neutral future must be an essential component and driving force for design discourse.